Castellón

 I think, I take this one …

-Before it got dark, we walked to the harbour of Grao where a lighthouse stands and many restaurants, specialised in fish, might have been tempting, if they would have been open.
+Before it got dark, we walked to the harbour of Grao where a lighthouse stands and many restaurants, specialised in fish, might have been tempting, if they had been open.
 Some might have opened later, but of course January is not the season.

 Via Verde del Mar, which runs along the coast to Orpesa